ydalosa/sylvain69780.github.io/_posts/2021-06-05-dihedral-angle-and-the-spider-slider-puzzle.md

 <iframe width="640" height="360" frameborder="0" src="https://www.shadertoy.com/embed/Nlf3W2?gui=true&t=0&paused=true&muted=false" allowfullscreen></iframe>

-## Is it possible to use polar domain repetition ?

-Using the Ray marching algorithm, domain repetition enables to compute a shape only once by defining repetition domains, like a grid for example.
-Because in the animation just shown before, this is not applicable easyly, and the rendering is very slow because each of the 24 pieces are evaluated for distance estimation.
+The SDF rendering is very slow because each of the 24 pieces are evaluated for distance estimation.

 ## The difficulties of this 3D modeling